ai-labs-team/casium/README.md

 ### Messages with data

-In our initial example, we completed the cycle of...
+In the initial example, we completed the cycle of...

  1. Setting up the container with an initial model from `init`
  1. Rendering the `view` with the initial model